 Many of the prototype pieces that you see below were created in 1996 and three of them were tortured during our extensive Underwriter Laboratory tests that were required so that we could safely hide the ‘hot’ appliances when they are not being used.
 We still feel that the ability to conceal the ‘tech’ look of today’s appliances is what makes this concept so enduring.

-Now the showroom has just been renovated by adding the rustic flooring and moving a few pieces around (tough to do with a normal kitchen full of cabinets).
+1. The showroom was just renovated by adding the rustic flooring and moving a few pieces around (tough to do with a normal kitchen full of cabinets).
 Over the years, some of the detailing and operating features of our designs have changed, but overall our current production models are very similar to these original designs.

 Our 29” deep workstations allow for extra counter top and storage space as demonstrated by our S84 island Sink Workstation.
 The Storage unit above hides the messy countertop from view from the adjacent room/area, while adding valuable work space in the reach zone around the sink.
 It also stores dishes or counter top appliances behind its glass sliding doors.
 And there is still no more beautiful countertop than our solid cherry top that is protected with a water and stain resistant polyurethane finish.

-We hope you have enjoyed this tour of our showroom.
+11. We hope you have enjoyed this tour of our original showroom.
 Be assured however, it is not the same as the impact that this concept makes when you are standing in the middle of these workstations and experiencing them up close.
-So please visit us (by appointment) if you can and we’ll be happy to show you around.
+So please visit us at our new location (by appointment) if you can and we’ll be happy to show you around.